marcaureledivernois/_AB_testing/README.md

 Since we test on a sample population and not on the whole user base (our population), the conversion rates that we’ll get will inevitably be only estimates of the true rates.

+The number of people (or user sessions) we decide to capture in each group will have an effect on the precision of our estimated conversion rates: the larger the sample size, the more precise our estimates (i.e. the smaller our confidence intervals), the higher the chance to detect a difference in the two groups, if present.

+On the other hand, the larger our sample gets, the more expensive (and impractical) our study becomes.

+We use **Power Analysis** to compute the sample size that we need in each group and it depends on three factors :

+1. Power of the test (1 — β) — This represents the probability of finding a statistical difference between the groups in our test when a difference is actually present.
+This is usually set at 0.8 by convention.
+2. Alpha value (α) — The critical value (usually set at 0.05).
+We want to be 1-α% confident it is statistically different.
+3. Effect size — How big of a difference we expect there to be between the conversion rates

 # Credits

 [Towards Data Science](https://towardsdatascience.com/ab-testing-with-python-e5964dd66143)